Back to results

 Accessibility details

 The Kent History and Library Centre has no car park.
 There are metered parking bays in James Whatman Way.
 The nearest public car park is probably that of Maidstone East railway station.
 That station and Maidstone Barracks station are around 10 and 15 minutes’ walk away respectively.
 The Arriva bus 101 stops outside the Centre.
-The Archive strongroom has no windows and can cause discomfort for those prone to claustrophobia.
-The archives areas are based on three floors of the Kent History and Library Centre and the tours access them all.
-There is a lift as well as a staircase.
+The Archives areas are situated on three floors.
+The tours involve some walking including up and down the main staircase, but there is a lift.
+The strong room does not have windows or natural light, and this can affect those prone to claustrophobia.

 Additional information